Mark2Mark/Show-Kerning-Group-Reference/README.md

 ## Plugin for Glyphsapp

 This is a Plugin for the [Glyphs font editor](http://glyphsapp.com/).
+It displays all members of the currently acive glyph’s kerning group to either side in minitaure and realtime.
+Usefull when setting up kerning groups and getting visual feedback right away.
-It displays all members of the currently acive glyph’s kerning group to either side in minitaure.
-This can be usefull if you are flipping through your glyphs and immedeately need a visual reference of how your kerning groups look like.
-If you see elements sticking out of the righthandside group, you know there might be a group member set wrong.
+If you see elements sticking out of the right group, you know there might be a group member set wrong.
 Same for th left side.
-It works best when used with a single glyph, but it is designed to at least work okay-ish in strings of text.
-It is somehow related to the built-in feature "Show Group Members" by Georg Seifert, but this one does not need the caret to sit between a certain pair.
-Since it works in real time, you will get instant feedback when you define kerning groups in the edit view.
+It is somehow related to the built-in feature `"Show Group Members"` by Georg Seifert, but this one does not need the caret to sit between a certain pair.

+### Install

+1. Download or clone this repository.
+2. Either:
+   Double click the `.glyphsReporter` file and confirm the dialogue in Glyphsapp to install.
+   Or:
+   Copy the `.glyphsReporter` into your Glyphsapp Plugins folder (eg. `/Library/Application\ Support/Glyphs/Plugins`).
+You can use subfolders (e.g. to sort plugins by author) there.
+3. Restart Glyphs.

 ### How to use

-Download or clone the whole `Glyphsapp-Plugins`repo (it will contain more plugins soon) and copy the `ShowKerningGroupReference.glyphsReporter` into your Glyphsapp Plugins folder (eg. `/Library/Application\ Support/Glyphs/Plugins`), restart Glyphs and when ever you need it, toggle `Show Rotated` from the view menu.
+When ever you need it, toggle `Show * Kerning Group Reference` from the view menu.

 ### Examples